Jonathan Tomkinson

 Jonathan Robert Tomkinson (born April 11, 2002) is an American professional soccer player who plays as a central defender for club Cheltenham Town.

+Early life

+Tomkinson was born on 11 April, 2001 to an English father and an American mother.
+Born in Plano, Texas, United States, he is a native of the city.

 Career

 Norwich City

 Tomkinson is a former United States youth international.
 He was formerly a midfielder and even spent a season on the wing playing for the FC Dallas Academy team before moving back in an emergency when a shortage of center-backs arose.
 It was during the 2019–20 season that Tomkinson began playing for Norwich City Under-18s.
 He signed a professional contract for Norwich City in January 2022.

 Tomkinson made his professional debut on August 9, 2022, in Norwich's EFL Cup first round match at home to Birmingham City.
 He conceded an own goal as the match ended 2–2, with Norwich winning following a penalty shoot-out.

 On January 13, 2023, Tomkinson joined League Two side Stevenage on loan for the remainder of the 2022–23 season.

 He signed for Bradford City on loan in September 2023.

 On January 16, 2025, Tomkinson joined Scottish Premiership side Ross County on loan until the end of the season.
 On April 28, Norwich announced that Tomkinson would be released after the expiration of his contract at the end of the 2024–25 season.